mongodb/sample-apps-nyu/InsertData/README.md

-# MongoDB Java Driver Find Method within Arrays
+# MongoDB Java Driver Insert Functionality
 This is a sample application that demonstrates MongoDB Java Driver's insert functionality.
 It has four methods:

 - one that illustrates the use of insertOne() by passing order values